 Now, let’s consider the differences between the F1 Goldendoodle and F1B Goldendoodle in terms of genetics, appearance, health, shedding, hypoallergenic level, ease of grooming, and so on.

-Many breeders find it very easy to breed F1 mini Goldendoodles because they are relatively easy to breed between a toy Poodle and a smaller Golden Retriever.
+Many breeders find it very easy to breed F1 mini Goldendoodles because it is easier to match a toy Poodle and a smaller Golden Retriever.

-In contrast, the F1B Goldendoodle has a genetic makeup, which is 25% Golden Retriever and 75% Poodle.
-It originates from the F1 Goldendoodle and a Poodle.
+In contrast, the F1B Goldendoodle has a genetic makeup that is 25% Golden Retriever and 75% Poodle.
+It originates from the F1 Goldendoodle and a purebred Poodle.

-The coat type of the F1 Goldendoodle can be either straight, curly, or wavy.
 Due to the 50% Golden Retriever and 50% Poodle genetic makeup, one can’t really predict what their coat will look like and how much they will shed.
 Most F1 Goldendoodles may have straight, curly, or wavy coats.

-There’s also F1 mini or medium Goldendoodle, which is a Golden Retriever crossed with a Miniature Poodle or Toy Poodle.
-They mature to 25 – 45 pounds.
+There’s also an F1 mini or medium Goldendoodle, which is a Golden Retriever crossed with a Miniature Poodle or Toy Poodle.
+They mature to about 25 to 45 pounds.

 F1B Goldendoodles typically have a curly or wavy coat.
 It has a lot more curls, and they are tighter curls, similar to a Poodle.
 Its similarity is mainly due to the 75% Poodle gene it has.

 The size of an F1B Goldendoodle is much more predictable if its parents are similar sizes.
-For instance, a 19 pounds F1 Goldendoodle and 24 pounds Poodle will yield F1B mini Goldendoodle pups, which weigh between 15 and 30 pounds as adults.
+For instance, a 19-pound F1 Goldendoodle and a 24-pound Poodle will yield F1B mini Goldendoodle pups weighing between 15 and 30 pounds as adults.

-One of the best things about the F1 Goldendoodle is they have a health benefit known as Hybrid Vigor.
-Hybrid vigor simply means that a hybrid dog will be healthier and more robust than its purebred parent dogs.
+One of the best things about the F1 Goldendoodle is they have a health benefit known as hybrid vigor.
+This means that a hybrid dog will be healthier and more robust than its purebred parent dogs.

 This is because the inbreeding of purebred dogs allows the same genetic defects to be transferred to each successive generation continually.